 Longevity.Technology: In recent articles, we have discussed bias against females in biomedical research, as well as in clinical trial design.
-There is also implicit bias and in way medicine is taught and healthcare performed – this can all have a negative affect on the way women are heard, understood, diagnosed and treated – women suffering pain are much more likely than men to be prescribed sedatives, rather than pain medication, for example.
+There is also implicit bias in the way medicine is taught and healthcare performed – this can all have a negative effect on the way women are heard, understood, diagnosed and treated; women suffering pain are much more likely than men to be prescribed sedatives, rather than pain medication, for example.
 There is also a lack of education around reproductive health and with a focus on treatment and amelioration of symptoms, rather than prevention, and it’s time for a change!

 Last week we launched our report on ovarian longevity, explaining why unlocking ovarian aging could prolong fertility and delay the menopause.
 Here are our top takeaways that we feel everyone should know.

 Click here to get your FREE ‘Ovarian longevity’ report.

 Life expectancy vs fertility